Ryax versus other similar tools¶

 Airflow’s workflows are dynamic: a workflow step may produce some other steps during runtime, while Ryax workflows are defined beforehand and will not change their own definitions unexpectedly.
 Even if dynamically-defined workflows give more flexibility, they make it harder to debug and thus robust executions are rare, and achieving it requires to go through steep and time-consuming learning curves.

-Airflow’s workflows can only be triggered at given interval times, while Ryax supports any kind of trigger: time based, manual, chat messages, emails, webhooks…
+Airflow’s workflows can only be triggered at given interval times, while Ryax supports any kind of trigger: time based, manual, API endpoint, chat messages, emails, webhooks…

 Airflow’s workflows are defined through code.
 In Ryax, you don’t need to learn some obscure language.
 We provide an intuitive user interface on which you can start to create right away.